CurtisFenner/smol-builder/docs/smol.md

 This is equivalent to asking

-> Is there possible execution where `~foo` holds at this point in the program?
+> Is there a possible execution where `~foo` holds at this point in the program?

 That is, this can be phrased as a *satisfiability problem*.